 Matillion ETL is primarily an appliance, or virtual machine (VM) installed on your infrastructure, whether on-premises, private cloud, or located in a private data center.
 Each Matillion ETL instance is individually managed.
 There is no overarching management infrastructure or agent.

-This image shows the structure of the runner architecture.
-In summary, you can run any number of DataOps runners in different environments such as private clouds, on-premises servers, and data centers, providing the functionality to communicate with different tools in various locations without crossing network boundaries.
+This image shows the structure of the orchestrator architecture.
+In summary, you can run any number of DataOps orchestrator in different environments such as private clouds, on-premises servers, and data centers, providing the functionality to communicate with different tools in various locations without crossing network boundaries.

 For instance, if you are a DataOps customer with data centers in Singapore, London, and Cape Town; a separate Matillion instance will be installed on your servers in each data center.
 These instances do not know of each other’s existence and do not talk to each other.

-In summary, the runners sit behind the client’s firewalls and dial out or home.
+In summary, the orchestrators (formerly called runners) sit behind the client’s firewalls and dial out or home.

 When run as part of a DataOps pipeline, the following occurs: